Omnitouch/CGrateS_UI/README.md

 ## Contributions
 Contributions welcome via the [Github page](https://github.com/Omnitouch/CGrateS_UI).

-Changes can be pushed to live with `npm run deploy`
+Changes to the Github pages can be pushed to live with `npm run deploy`